haga-rak/fluxzy.core/docs/actions/UseDnsOverHttpsAction.md

 ### Description

-Use DNS over HTTPs to resolve the domain name.
+Use DoH (DNS over HTTPS) to resolve domain names instead of the default DNS provided by the OS

 ### Evaluation scope